SkylineCommunications/dataminer-docs/release-notes/General/General_Feature_Release_10.2/General_Feature_Release_10.2.12.md

 When a parameter feed is linked to a *Line & area chart" component, from now on, non-trended parameters will now automatically be removed from the chart.

-#### GQI now supports multiple sort in the Table component [ID_34526]
+#### Dashboards app / Low-Code Apps: Improved multiple sort in the Table component [ID_34526]

 <!-- MR 10.3.0 - FR 10.2.12 -->

-When, in the Dashboards app or a web app, you apply multiple sort orders in a *Table* component, multiple sort operators will now be appended to the GQI query that is feeding data to the component.
+When, in the Dashboards app or a low-code app, you apply multiple sort orders in a *Table* component, multiple sort operators will now be appended to the GQI query that feeds data to the component.
+This way sorting is done server-side, which will improve performance.

 #### QA Device Simulator renamed to Skyline Device Simulator [ID_34530] [ID_34555]